bezzad/HybridRedisCache/README.md

 * Client synchronization with Redis messages: Keeps all clients in sync through Redis bus messages.
 For example, if a key is updated or removed by one client, other clients will automatically clear the key from their local cache, ensuring consistency across instances.

 Overall, `HybridCache` provides a powerful and flexible caching solution that helps enhance the performance and scalability of your applications while ensuring that cached data remains consistent across all instances.

+## When should I enable caching?

+Each time the value of a cached key is modified in the database, Redis pushes an invalidation message to all the clients that are caching the key.
+This tells the clients to flush the key’s locally cached value, which is invalid.
+This behavior implies a trade-off between local cache hits and invalidation messages: keys that show a local cache hit rate greater than the invalidation message rate are the best candidates for local tracking and caching.

 ## Installation of Redis Cache with docker

 ### Step 1